crucialfelix/django-ajax-selects/README.md

 #### AJAX_SELECT_BOOTSTRAP

-By default it will include bootstrap.js in the widget media in order to locate a jQuery and a jQuery-UI
+By default it will include bootstrap.js in the widget media which will locate or load jQuery and jQuery-UI.

+In other words, by default it will just work.

 First one wins: